Adityashar/Project1-ChatBot/citibot/data/nlu.md

 - For [103490](account_id) agreement give me the pending amount details
 - For the id [103440](account_id) tell me the pending amount

+## intent:source_info
+- what is the source
+- tell me the source
+- give me the source please
+- is your information reliable
+- can i trust your sources
+- how can i trust you
+- give me a reason to believe u

 ## lookup:client_name
    data/Client_name.txt